duplicati/duplicati/Duplicati/Server/README.md

 Add `--fix` option to have Stylelint fix some fixable errors.

+Alternatively, it is possible to run those commands with `npm run-script`.
+See `package.json` on the root directory for available scripts.

 Note: there are warnings about math=always on running `lessc`, but to fix those all divisions in `.less` need to be wrapped in parens.